Capitol Records: Distribution under Universal Music Group

-In 2012, the recorded music operations of EMI were sold to the Universal Music Group and the world headquarters were re-established in the Capitol Tower in Hollywood as part of the subsequent reorganization of the Capitol Music Group.
+In 2012, the recorded music operations of EMI were sold to the Universal Music Group, and the world headquarters were re-established in the Capitol Tower in Hollywood as part of the subsequent reorganization of the Capitol Music Group.
 Steve Barnett, previously an employee of Columbia, was hired as chairman and CEO of the division.

 Capitol filed a lawsuit against Vimeo, an online video-sharing website, for audio copyright infringement.
-Capitol filed the claim after users were visibly lip-synching to some of their tracks.
+Capitol filed the claim after users were visibly lip-syncing to some of their tracks.

 Following legal action by Capitol against the ReDigi.com online company in April 2013, the latter was found to have violated copyright law.
 Capitol Records claimed that ReDigi was guilty of copyright infringement due to a business model that facilitated the creation of additional copies of Capitol's digital music files, whereby users could upload the files for downloading or streaming to the new purchaser of the file.
-ReDigi argued that the resale of MP3/digital music files is permitted under certain doctrines ("fair use" and "first sale") but the court maintained that the doctrines' application "was limited to material items that the copyright owner put into the stream of commerce."
+ReDigi argued that the resale of MP3/digital music files is permitted under certain doctrines ("fair use" and "first sale"), but the court maintained that the doctrines' application "was limited to material items that the copyright owner put into the stream of commerce."

-In 2014, PGH Live Music joined the team and Katy Perry founded the record label Metamorphosis Music, starting a label venture with Capitol.
+In 2014, PGH Live Music joined the team, and Katy Perry founded the record label Metamorphosis Music, starting a label venture with Capitol.
 The name of the label was later changed to Unsub Records in 2016.

-Also that year, Capitol rose to number two market share and won four categories at the Grammy Awards for music by Beck and Sam Smith.
+Also that year, Capitol rose to number two in market share and won four categories at the Grammy Awards for music by Beck and Sam Smith.

 In 2018, Capitol's electronic division Astralwerks relaunched with a new team and moved its entire operations to Capitol's tower in Los Angeles.

 In 2019, Jeff Vaughn was named President of Capitol Records, assuming his position as of January 1, 2020.

-In 2021, Michelle Jubelirer was named the Chair & CEO of Capitol.
+In 2021, Michelle Jubelirer was named the chair & CEO of Capitol.

 In 2024, Capitol Records became part of UMG's Interscope Capitol Labels Group.

+On December 17, 2025, Universal Music Japan announced it would relaunch its own Capitol Records label for domestic artists.
+The label launched on January 1, 2026.